-Summary: in this tutorial, you will learn about JavaScript template literal, which allows you to work with a string template more easily.
+Summary: in this tutorial, you will learn about JavaScript template literal, which makes working with a string template easier.

 Before ES6, you use single quotes ('